 What to Say When Tragedy Strikes: Tips From a Reluctant Expert

 I am no stranger to tragedy and loss.
 My house burned to the ground when I was a child, and then, unbelievably, again in the Fourmile Canyon fire in Colorado in 2010.
-My mother died two months ago, suddenly and tragically.
 I am, unfortunately, something of an expert in this field.

-That’s it.
-That’s all.
-Then you can be quiet, hold their hand, cry with them, bring them kleenex and casseroles and warm blankets and just be there for them.
-When horrible things happen, what we really want is to know that people love us and are there for us.
+When horrible things happen, what we really want to know is that people love us and are there for us.
 We want to know that we’re not alone, and not forgotten.
 In the days following a terrible tragedy, we don’t want to talk about the silver lining, or to get into deep discussions about God’s will, destiny, national pride, or karma.
-We’re broken, damaged, in shock, and in terrible pain.
+We’re damaged, in shock, and in terrible pain.
 We just need love.

-So that’s what you do.
-Send a note, a card, an email; leave a voice message, saying, “I just want you to know I’m here and I love you.
-Please let me know how I can help.”
-And hang on to all that hope and optimism, hold on to that silver lining.
+So what do you do when tragedy strikes?
+Don’t hesitate – go ahead and reach out.
+Send a note, a card, an email, leave a voice message saying, “I just want you to know I’m here for you.”
+Don’t talk about how great things are going to be once they’re on the other side of this, but do hang on to all that hope and faith and optimism.
 Hold it in your heart for them, for that day in the future when they do want to talk about it.
-Someday, all your faith and optimism might help them down that long road of recovery.
-But for now, just love them, and be there, in whatever way you can.
+Someday, it might help them down that long road of recovery.
+But for now, just love them, and be there in whatever way you can.
 And believe me, that will be enough.

 Wishing you hope, and faith, and quiet strength.